155 Amazing Bee Facts: History, Anatomy, Legends, and More

 Facts about Drone Bees

-1. Drones develop from unfertilized eggs, and so have no father. – Noah Wilson-Rich, Best Bees Chief Science Officer
+1. Drones develop from unfertilized eggs, and so have no father.
+They only have a mother and a grandfather. – Noah Wilson-Rich, Best Bees Chief Science Officer

 2. Drones have larger eyes on the top of their heads to help them identify queens during mating season.